poisedbit/graphs/README.md

 # Graphs, web app chart generator

 Graphs —project name may undoubtedly be subject to change— is a fully client-side web application, with a simple and easy interface, that allows the user to automatically generate multiple charts based on any number of submited spreadsheets.
 You can upload a multitude of files from different formats at a time, select the desired charts or graphs for a single or multiple spreadsheets, and get results displayed.
-Aditionally, you can export every chart to a desired format for use in applications like document editors.
+Additionally, you can export each chart, or all at once, to a desired format which can later be used in applications like document editors.

 ## The Goal